1rhino2/RhinoC2/README.md

 A modular command and control framework built in Go for penetration testing and authorized red team operations.
 Features encrypted agent communications, session-based authentication, multi-session management, privilege detection, runtime configuration, and a clean web interface for operator control.

-> **⚠️ Detection Warning:** v1.2.1 is highly detectable by modern endpoint protection.
+> **Detection Warning:** v1.2.1 is highly detectable by modern endpoint protection.
 No obfuscation, evasion, or OPSEC features are implemented.
 This version is for educational purposes and controlled lab environments only.
 Production evasion capabilities are planned for v1.3+.

-> **🔒 Security Update (v1.2.1):** Added session-based authentication to protect all operator endpoints.
+> **Security Update (v1.2.1):** Added session-based authentication to protect all operator endpoints.
 Default credentials are admin/admin - **CHANGE IMMEDIATELY** in production environments.

 ## What is this?